NeonilaH/Javascript/README.md

 ### [Javascript HW 1-3.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%201-3.js)
 2*.
 Convert assignment 1* so that the data type is checked first in the function.
-And if it is not a Number, an error was thrown.
+And if it is not a Number, an error is thrown.

 ### [Javascript HW 1-4.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%201-4.js)
 3**.